mefahimrahman/CSEKU_DM_2019_Lab-Works/Readme.md

     Lab 2b: Detect the class of a test image and show ten similar images using Five Numbers Summary & Varience as feature from training images.

+    Lab 3a: Detect the class of a test image using Five Numbers Summary, mean Deviation, skewness, coefficient of variance as feature using Pearson's Correlation Coefficient.